LanceMcCarthy/dotnet-password-purgatory/README.md

     * JFK, really?
 10. If they keep going, it gets _significantly_ worst

-I their future lies some trivia on the Simpsons, Family Guy, greek and norse mythology... let's see how far they're really willing to go, because I am logging every attempt.
+They better be up to date on their Simpsons and Family Guy characters, know some Greek and German alphabet, and paid attention in elementary school science (about the solar system).
+Let's see just how far they're really willing to go, because I am logging every attempt.

 ## Automatic Triggered Workflow